anishuu/streamyfy/README.md

 # streamyfy
-this is an online video
+this is an online video streaming platform